tagged/twemproxy/tests/README.rst

 notes
 =====

-- After all the tests. you may got a core because we have a case in test_signal which will send SEGV to nutcracker
+- After all the tests. you get a core dump because we have a case in test_signal which will send SEGV to nutcracker

+- If tests are failing, you may have to `pkill` redis-server, redis-sentinel, or nutcracker